-New cancer driver found: Monoclonal antibody therapy stops tumor growth in miceMay 8th, 2013 by Elizabeth Dougherty in Cancer /
+New cancer driver found: Monoclonal antibody therapy stops tumor growth in miceMay 8, 2013 by Elizabeth Dougherty in Medicine & Health / Cancer

 (Medical Xpress)—Approximately 90 percent of cancers start within tissues that form the inner linings of various organs.
 Decades of accumulated genetic mutations can, on occasion, induce cells specialized for growth in one-cell deep sheets to form disordered clumps that eventually become tumors.